 Position sizing determines how much of your capital you allocate to a single trade.

+Most traders risk no more than 1-2% of total capital per trade.
 For example, if you have $10,000, you should risk at most $200 per position.

 That way, even after several losing trades, your account remains intact.
 Position sizing prevents catastrophic losses and ensures you can keep trading through losing streaks.